Thefrank/freebsd-port-sooners/README.md

 Jails are easy and quick to make.
 How about one service per jail?
 It will help prevent the bad time.

 ## What is here currently:
-- ~~sabnzbdplus 3.2.1 (works around tbb no longer building, feedburner issues)~~
+- sabnzbdplus 3.3.1
-  - REMOVED.
-PORT UPDATED.
+  - Version bump.

 - radarr 3.2.2.5080 (dotnet5 variant) (this can be updated via built-in updater)
   - This now tracks "master"!
 Older versions tracked "nightly"!